Arsenal21/wp-express-checkout/wp-express-checkout/readme.txt

 * Shop page that will list all your products in a grid view.
 Users can browse your products and purchase it.
 * Allow the customers to automatically download the file once the purchase is completed via PayPal.
 * You can deliver the digital downloads using encrypted download links that expire automatically.
+* Ability to enable force download option on your digital products.
 * Offer Buy Now Pay Later payment option to your customers.
 * Accept Payments via Venmo easily.
 Your customers can pay using the Venmo option.
 * View the transactions from your WordPress admin dashboard.